websy85/sense-search-components/README.md

 });
 ```
 ####Search Behaviour
-There are 2 available modes for searching, "associations" and "simple".
+There are 3 available modes for searching, "associations", "simple" and "visualizations".
 The default mode is "associations".
 ##### Associations
 In this mode the Search Box will behave like the Search Box in the Qlik Sense client.
 The engine will return the valid associations that were found using the specified search terms.
 This allows you to make selections in the desired fields to display the results that you want.